 Places to store the data on AWS

-- Amazon S3—Amazon Simple Storage Service (S3) is an Amazon service designed specifically for data storage in the cloud.
+- Amazon Simple Storage Service (S3)—Amazon S3 is an Amazon service designed specifically for data storage in the cloud.
 This storage option has the lowest potential for data failure or loss.
-You can use S3 as a place for data backup, as a middle ground for data transfer between your on-premises deployment and your EBS volumes, or as the location of file-based data you register with an ArcGIS Server site on AWS.
+You can use S3 as a place for data backup, as a middle ground for data transfer between your on-premises deployment and your EBS volumes, or as the location for map and image caches or big data file shares you register with an ArcGIS Server site on AWS.

 Options for transferring data to the cloud

-Transferring data from your on-premises deployment into the cloud takes time and, in some cases, coordination with your IT security staff.
-Exporting data to a location on the Internet (in other words, the cloud) is often not as fast or secure as the common data transfers that you do within your local network.
+Transferring data from your on-premises deployment into the cloud takes time and, in some cases, coordination with your information technology (IT) security staff.
+Exporting data to a location in the cloud is often not as fast or secure as the common data transfers that you do within your local network.

-There are many strategies you can use to get data onto the cloud, but if you work with sensitive data, you'll want to make sure you coordinate with your IT staff to make sure your method is secure and approved by your organization.
-The following are some of your options:
+There are many strategies you can use to get data onto the cloud, but if you work with sensitive data, coordinate with your IT staff to make sure your method is secure and approved by your organization.
+The following are some options:

 This option does not allow data to be shared between services, nor does it allow data synchronization between the cloud and your on-premises deployment.

-If you choose to transfer sensitive data using Remote Desktop Connection, you should ensure that additional layers of security are in place.
-Older versions of Remote Desktop Connection have been shown to contain security vulnerabilities wherein a computer posing as the server can gain access to your data (sometimes known as man-in-the-middle attacks).
+If you choose to transfer sensitive data using Remote Desktop Connection, ensure that additional layers of security are in place.
+Older versions of Remote Desktop Connection have been shown to contain security vulnerabilities that allow a computer posing as the server to gain access to your data (sometimes known as man-in-the-middle attacks).

 Copy and paste can take a while to transfer data.
 Do not copy any other file or data before the paste procedure is complete.
 If you do, the paste terminates, and you have to start over.

-- S3 client utilities—Amazon S3 can be used as a middle ground for moving data from your on-premises deployment to your EBS volumes.
-To get data into S3, you can use the AWS Management Console or one of the many third-party apps that are designed for easily moving files between S3 and your own computers.
+Amazon S3 can be used as a middle ground for moving data from your on-premises deployment to your EBS volumes.
+To get data into S3, you can use the AWS Management Console or a third-party app designed to move files between S3 and your own computers.
 Once your data is on S3, you can use the same utility on your EC2 instance to transfer data from S3 onto the instance.
-Alternatively, you can load file-based data to S3 and register the S3 bucket with your ArcGIS Server site on AWS.

-- AWS Import/Export—If you need to transfer an enormous amount of data to Amazon, it may be faster or more cost-effective to ship the data to Amazon on a portable storage device and pay Amazon to load the data directly into S3.
-Amazon offers this service as AWS Import/Export.
+If you need to transfer an enormous amount of data to AWS, it may be faster or more cost-effective to ship the data to Amazon on a portable storage device and pay Amazon to load the data directly into S3.
+Amazon offers this service as AWS Snowball.

 Amazon works with many solution providers, some of whom provide data transfer, storage, and security solutions.
-See Find an AWS Solution Provider in the AWS help to understand whether one of these companies can help with your cloud strategy.
+See the AWS Partner Solutions Finder to determine whether one of these companies can help with your cloud strategy.
 Esri is one of these providers and offers various project and implementation services for deploying ArcGIS in the Amazon cloud.

 Factors that affect data transfer time

-Performance of the above data transfer options can vary based on your physical proximity to the Amazon cloud, the time of day, and the quality of your connection to the Internet.
+Performance of the above data transfer options can vary based on your physical proximity to the AWS region, the time of day, and the quality of your connection to the internet.